shashankhalo7/Omniglot_meta_learning/README.md

-# Omniglot- One Shot Learning using Meta Learning(Learning to learn)
+# Omniglot - One Shot Learning using Meta Learning(Learning to learn)
 ### Author : Shashank Pathak😎😎😎<br>
 Implementing One Shot Learning using Meta Learning on Omniglot Dataset